couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 ensuring that each write is available in-memory on the majority of replicas before the transaction continues.
 There are two higher durability settings available that will additionally wait for all mutations to be written to physical storage on either the active or the majority of replicas, before continuing.
-This further increases safety, at a cost of additional latency.
+This further increases safety, at the cost of additional latency.

 :::warning Caution
 A level of `None` is present but its use is discouraged and unsupported.